One of the biggest challenges we will continue to face in 2023 is learning the ability to turn off work while working from home.

 No!
 I don’t mean food in this case!

 I mean try “exercise snacks”.

 Dr. Matthew Stork, a health research postdoctoral fellow at the University of British Columbia’s School of Health and Exercise Sciences came up with the concept after his research in high-intensity interval training (HIIT).

-The concept is that we start to discover new ways to incorporate exercise into our daily routines by practicing frequent bouts of movement throughout our day.
+The concept is that we start discovering new ways to incorporate exercise into our daily routines by practicing frequent bouts of movement throughout our day.

 A snack might mean setting a timer to do 10 – 30 squats every 90 minutes.An "exercise snack" might mean setting a timer to do 10 – 30 squats every 90 minutes.
 Click To Tweet

 A snack might mean taking at least one phone call each day while going for a walk outside.